kdeldycke/awesome-falsehood/README.md

 about caches often lead to false assertions, especially when it comes to concurrency and race conditions.
 - [The Hidden Complexity of Downloading Favicons, Told in 15+ Edge Cases](https://www.simplecto.com/complexity-downloading-favicons-told-in-15-plus-edge-cases/) - Downloading that little icon you see in you browser tabs should be a simple exercise.
 It turned out to be a lot more complicated than you think.
 Be vigilant that you are not shaving a Yak.
+- [Norway is not False](https://mobile.twitter.com/chrisjrn/status/1232016100038266880) - Norway's ISO country code is also valid YAML for False.

 ## Typography